devilcoder69/Finger-Counter/README.md

 # Finger-Counter
-finger counter we can identify hand gesture just lil bit of code editing.
+Finger counter we can identify hand gesture just lil bit of code editing.